rix1/master-report/out/out_2_Method.md

-# Method
+"# Method

-	// Overview of research strategies and methods that have been used
-	// Justification for the methods.
-	// Summaries the contributions of the thesis ,
-	// outlines the significance of these contributions
-	// describe the structure of the remainder of the thesis.

-	---

-	// Research paradigm:
+\t\t\t\t\t\t
+\t---
+\t
-		- Positivism
+\t\t\t- Positivism
-		- Interpretivism
+\t\t- Interpretivism
-		- Critical research
+\t\t- Critical research
+\t\t
+\t\t
 ## Research Strategies and Methods

-	// Overview of research strategies and methods

-// TK Talk about how we found the research questions.
-And what process this project is going to follow.
-Express shortcomings in previous research.
+\t

 Like in any projects studying involving people and technology there is an inherent complexity that the researchers have to unravel in order to understand the forces that guide the socio-technical systems in front of them.

 When studying these systems it is important to understand why and how an artifact works in it's environment, not only that it works.
-This is complete field of research in itself, and several approaches to achieving this insight have been proposed [CITE][TK Design thinking and others].
+This is complete field of research in itself, and several approaches to achieving this insight have been proposed [7].
 My approach was influenced by both the Design Science methodology, my personal experience and IBM's framework for Design Thinking: Observe > Reflect > Make.

-// Link your methods up to what design science say about finding data in previous research and discuss why this approach was chosen over other strategies

-// How I gathered requirements based on interviews and how I planned my experiments.

 ### Data collection and analysis

-	// Overview of methods of data collection and data analysis that have been used.

-// TK Talk about how the information gathering was conducted, and how I am going to validate my solution.
-Mention some considerations that will be important for the success of this project.
+\t

 As we will see in Chapt.
 3, literature review was a major part of this research project in terms of data collection and analysis.
 A lot of work has been done within the field of WBANs and WSNs, and a systematic approach to gathering and analyzing and extracting knowledge from previous work was an absolute necessity.
 Literature was also consulted in order to learn about patient monitoring.